temporalio/documentation/docs/concept-overview.md

 Temporal SDKs enable you to build applications around a set of key concepts.

-- [Workflows](/docs/concept-workflows) - Functions or object methods that are the entry point and base of your application.
+- Workflows - Functions or object methods that are the entry point and base of your application.
-- [Activities](/docs/concept-activities) - Functions or object methods that handle non-deterministic business logic.
+- Activities - Functions or object methods that handle non-deterministic business logic.
-- [Workers](/docs/concept-workers) - Processes running on physical or virtual machines that execute Workflow and Activity code.
+- Workers - Processes running on physical or virtual machines that execute Workflow and Activity code.
-- [Signals](/docs/concept-signals) - Write-only calls to Workflows that can update the variable values and Workflow state.
+- Signals - Write-only calls to Workflows that can update the variable values and Workflow state.
-- [Queries](/docs/concept-queries) - Read-only calls to Workflows that can retrieve function return values and Workflow state.
+- Queries- Read-only calls to Workflows that can retrieve function return values and Workflow state.
-- [Task Queues](/docs/concept-task-queues) - A routing mechanism that enables load balancing.
+- Task Queues - A routing mechanism that enables load balancing.

 Each of the language-specific SDKs may present these concepts to the developer in a slightly different way, but the idea behind them remains the same.
 Select from the list above, or read on to learn more about each of these developer-facing concepts and what they mean.